CAFB Capt poses question; improves readiness

 U.S. Air Force Capt.
-Hailey Faist, MD, 14th Medical Group flight surgeon and Capt.
-James Bates, DO, 14th Medical Group Aerospace Medicine chief (SGP), stand in front of the 14th MDG, on Columbus Air Force Base, Miss., Mar.
-30, 2023.
-Dr. Faist and Dr. Bates proposed an updated list of medications to treat Urinary Tract Infections, which was recently accepted, and will directly impact mission readiness.
+Hailey Faist, MD, 14th Medical Group flight surgeon, noticed an issue with the limited list of approved medications to treat Urinary Tract Infections (UTIs).

+Urinary Tract Infections are a common medical condition that disproportionately impacts females more than males.
+The only approved medication to treat flyers with UTIs was Trimethoprim-Sulfamethoxazole (Bactrim), which is a medication most medical providers reserve for more severe cases.

+“I saw none of the most commonly prescribed medications to treat UTIs were approved for flyers, and that is when I asked the question,” said Dr. Faist.

 |Date Taken: